 Healing from Co-dependency

 Before you can start to heal from co-dependency, it’s important to understand where it is coming from and which thoughts and feelings drive it.
-You may have one or all of the above schemas playing into your co-dependency.

 Essentially if you recognise that you have co-dependency issues you will need to: